-Head of Department: Mrs L. Kerr Lkerr330@c2ken.net
+Acting Head of Department: Mrs A. Edwards aedwards263@c2ken.net

-GCSE COMPUTER SCIENCE W.IEC
+GCSE COMPUTER SCIENCE WJEC

-Pupils should demonstrate a high ability in mathematics and have an excellent work ethic, which will be indicated in how many top grades they have achieved in the Year 10 Summer Examination.
-A minimum of Grade B in Year 10 Mathematics Internal Winter Examination is also required for entry to this subject.
+Pupils should demonstrate a high ability in Mathematics.
+A minimum of Grade B in Year 10 Mathematics summer examination is required to choose this subject.

 The course is designed to stimulate an interest in and an enjoyment of the use of computer technology in such a way that the students may develop skills required for a modern workplace.